 How Long Does it Take to Become an Urban & Regional Planner?

-Those interested in being an Urban and Regional Planner may also be interested in:
+Those thinking about becoming an Urban and Regional Planner might also be interested in the following careers:

 Image Credit: Arcaddmarketing via Creative Commons Attribution-Share Alike 3.0 Unported